guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 ---
 ##### <span style="color:#689d6a">Virtual Machines</span>

 A virtualização permite criar diversas aplicações e servidores sem a necessidade de coexistirem.
 Porém, os recursos dd máquina host (physical host) serão divididos.
-Cada vm (virtual machine) pode estar em sistemas operacionais distintos.
+Cada VM (virtual machine) pode estar em sistemas operacionais distintos.

 The <strong style="color: white">objective</strong> of the virtualization is to <strong style="color: #d79921">chop the server up into smaller chunks</strong>, so that each one of these chunks can potentially contain an application.
-The vm stays on top of the hypervisor.
+The VM stays on top of the hypervisor.

 <span style="color: #d65d0e">hypervisor</span> <span style="color: #3588E9">--></span> a software that can virtualize the hardware resources.
 It's the hypervisor job to manage the resources for every virtua system.
 It creates multiple machines, and each machine can run its own guest OS.